 The entire metropolitan area is covered by countless large and small roads and connected to other regions via the network of interstate highways.
 Fort Worth is located at Interstate I 35, which runs from Oklahoma City to Austin and San Antonio to the Mexican border and interstates I 20 and I 30.

-- Rodeohalle in the Fort Word Stockyards with almost 3,500 seats.
+- 1 Cowtown Coliseum.
+Rodeohalle in the Fort Word Stockyards with almost 3,500 seats.
 It hosts weekly rodeo events.
-Cowtown Coliseum.

-- It is called "The World's Largest Honky Tonk" (12,000 m²).
+- 1 Billy Bob's Texas.
+It is called "The World's Largest Honky Tonk" (12,000 m²).
 Very large Honky Tonk with several live stages, gastronomy and bars.
 To be found at Fort Worth Stockyards.
-Billy Bob's Texas.